tunapro1234/tunapro1234/README.md

-# TUNAPRO the Chief Innovator of Creative Chaos
+# Supreme Leader of Robots

 Welcome to my GitHub!
 I'm an embedded programmer with a big interest in robotics, a Rust enthusiast, and a civil engineering student at Boğaziçi University.
 When I'm not coding, I enjoy diving into some complex compositions—you might say it's the kind of music that doesn't mind if you chew gum while thinking.
 I’m also one of the co-founders of [NFR Products](https://nfrproducts.com), where we’re working on all sorts of cool projects in the robotics space.
 I’ve been involved in FRC since 2019, so robotics has a big place in my life.